ThinLiquid/site/src/pages/posts/2025-02-13--why-i-uninstalled-arch-linux.md

+---
+layout: ../../layouts/BlogLayout.astro
-# Why I Uninstalled Arch Linux
+title: Why I uninstalled Arch Linux

-Recently, I installed Arch Linux on a 2015 MacBook Pro.
-While the novelty of running Arch on a MacBook was nice, it wasn’t exactly practical, to say the least.
+description: "Recently, I installed Arch Linux on a 2015 MacBook Pro.
+While the novelty of running Arch on a MacBook was nice, it wasn’t exactly practical, to say the least."
+pubDate: 2025-02-13
+---

 ## Package Issues